A Brief History of Laser Eye Surgery

-Professor Jose Barraquer’s early pioneering work in refractive surgery over 50 years ago led the way for the vision correction procedures we have today.
+It was the Spanish ophthalmologist Jose Barraquer whose early pioneering work in refractive surgery led the way for the vision correction procedures we recognise today.

-Over the years, a number of different procedures have been developed.
-Early procedures used techniques to reshape the surface of the eye — referred to as PRK.
+Since then, a number of different procedures have been developed.
+Early procedures – such as PRK and LASEK – used techniques to reshape the surface of the eye — referred to as “surface procedures”.

-There are now over 15 years of evidence documenting good stability of patients’ vision post Laser Eye Surgery, with no adverse effects over that long period of time.
+There is now almost 25 years’ worth of evidence documenting good stability of vision from the LASIK procedure, with no adverse effects over that time period.

-Even the early Laser Eye Surgery patients are continuing to enjoy their good vision over many, many years.
+Even the earliest Laser Eye Surgery patients are continuing to enjoy clear, high-quality vision many years later.

-To find out more about LASIK Laser Eye Surgery, and the other vision correction procedures we offer at London Vision Clinic, call us on 020 7224 1005.
+To find out more about LASIK Laser Eye Surgery and other vision correction procedures available at London Vision Clinic, contact one of our friendly clinic coordinators today.